DonnerWolfBach/knausj_talon/CONTRIBUTING.md

 # Coding principles

-- P03 - Use the `app.bundle` matcher for apps on OSX.
+- P03 - Use the `app.bundle` matcher for apps on macOS.
 This is the least ambiguous way of referring to a particular program.
 - P04 - Use both `app.name` and `app.exe` matchers for apps on Windows.
 That is the context should OR together one matcher of each type.
 Apparently the [MUICache](https://www.magnetforensics.com/blog/forensic-analysis-of-muicache-files-in-windows/) can break, perhaps making one of these matchers stop working.